 Watch this video to know more about Stock market terminologies:-

 Frequently Asked Questions

 How does the stock market work?

 The stock market is made of many traders and investors who are willing to buy and sell stocks.
 The transactions start when the buyer and sellers start trading the stock.
 The prices of the stocks rise and fall based on the demand and supply for those stocks.
 The stock exchange provides a safe platform for the transaction of these stocks.

 What knowledge do I need to start investing in the stock market?

-Long term investors are those who want to invest in the financial assets for more than one year.
+Long-term investors are those who want to invest in financial assets for more than one year.
 Long-term investors can invest in financial assets like stocks, mutual funds, bonds, etc. which give more return in the long term.
-Long term investors can take the advantage of compounding.
+Long-term investors can take the advantage of compounding.

 It takes time as well as dedication to grasp the intricacies of securities trading, but when you do, the stock trading terminologies above will become a part of your daily vocabulary.